China feminists face clampdown, closure of online accounts | DW | 21.04.2021

 She was even accused of being supportive of "Hong Kong independence," which she blatantly denied.
 However, Weibo still decided to remove her account and online channel.

-Following the removal of Xiao's account, several Chinese feminists came to her defense on Weibo, and soon, their accounts were also removed from the social media platform.
+Following the removal of Xiao's account, several Chinese feminists came to her defence on Weibo, and soon, their accounts were also removed from the social media platform.

 On April 13, activist Liang Xiaowen issued a public statement, detailing how she's been receiving hundreds of messages on Weibo that contain "vicious and anti-women" personal attacks.